nishidha89/Spotify-Usage-Pattern/README.md

 * Highlight the promotion of relaxation-themed playlists in Spotify advertisements, emphasizing their potential to attract users and enhance engagement with the platform.
 * It will be benefitial to promote these playlist in evening/ night hours when users use this app more frequently.
-* Send push notifications from the app during the evening hours for better engagement of users.
+* Send push notifications from the app during the evening hours for better engagement of users with app.
-* Can propose offering complimentary 1-3 month Premium subscriptions to users with a history of over a year on the app, enabling them to truly appreciate the enhanced features and benefits.
+* Can propose offering complimentary 1-3 month Premium subscriptions to users with a history of over a year on the app, enabling them to truly appreciate the enhanced features and benefits of premium subscription.
 * To effectively expand user base beyond females aged 20-35, develop targeted marketing strategies tailored to different demographics.
 * Can promote Spotify subscriptions and exclusive content by collaborating with artists,influencers and content creators.Partnership can help to reach a wider audience and can increase the number of subscribers.